The ACT Ombudsman manages complaints about unfair treatment by ACT government agencies.

 - helping people to resolve complaints about government agencies

 - influencing agencies to make improvements to their processes and procedures

-- reviewing statutory compliance by agencies.
+- monitoring statutory compliance by agencies and organisations.